 7. Recommend customers to take care of the plant

-Tips on How to Pack Plants for Shipping
+Tips on How to Package Plants for Shipping

-Knowing how to package for shipping plants across the country is essential to ensure they can survive transport and delivery without damage.
+Knowing how to package shipping plants is essential because you need to transport and deliver without damage.
 Plants need the right amount of food, clear instructions about how to care for them during transport, and careful handling to remain alive.

 Send bare roots